-In this study, we first classify the data and the information inaccuracy present in modern transportation systems as sparsity, collection and presentation inaccuracy.
+In this study, we first classify the information inaccuracy present in modern transportation systems as sparsity, collection and presentation inaccuracy.
 We analyse how each type of inaccuracy source affects the overall performance of a transportation system.
 Also, we investigate how the amount of traffic participants that use inaccurate information can influence the overall performance.
 This reveals an interesting insight into how information dissemination strategies and smart devices should be developed.

-Interestingly, our results show that in most of the cases, only a small fraction (<20%) of the traffic participants is necessary to provide data for collection

-- 395 in order to have the best traffic performance.
+Interestingly, our results show that in most of the cases, only a small fraction (<20%) of the traffic participants is necessary to provide data for collection in order to have the best traffic performance.
 For the case when there is a massive participation both as sources and consumers of information, the traffic performance actually decreases.
 In general, noise in the form of collection or presentation inaccuracy decreases the traffic performance.
-However, when the traffic participants massively use the navigation recommendations, we show that - 400 noise can actually produce an improvement in the traffic situation.
+However, when the traffic participants massively use the navigation recommendations, we show that noise can actually produce an improvement in the traffic situation.
 Beyond a certain limit, increased precision of information does not have a corresponding increase in traffic performance.

-Our findings are relevant in the context of ITS, where a major effort is invested in providing information with higher precision.
-Such systems are ex-405 pected to play a key role in solving major traffic problems in cities [34, 35].
-Our study helps improve ITS systems by offering relevant insights on how different levels of information inaccuracy can impact the overall traffic performance.
+Our findings are relevant in the context of Intelligent Transportation Systems, where a major effort is invested in providing information with higher precision.
+Our study helps improving such systems by offering relevant insights on how different levels of information inaccuracy can impact the overall traffic performance.
 Our experiments reveal the amount of sensors or probe vehicles necessary to collect data that provides the best traffic performance.
-We determined the acceptable 410 level of inaccuracy during information processing.
+We determined the acceptable level of inaccuracy during information processing.
 The study on presentation inaccuracy gives a target for improving the design of information dissemination devices.
 In future studies, more advanced experiments dealing with information and uncertainty can be performed using realistic traffic networks and travel patterns.
 Also, more detailed human behaviour models may reveal the exact way in which people choose to use traffic recommendations.